Get the Recordings for Harry Binswanger's Master Class on

 In addition, the course has two sub-goals 1. to identify the essay's "mechanics"—Rand's startlingly original methodology; 2. how to confront the text—how to mine the subsurface gold that Rand's writing always contains.

 The course experiments with a new format: short classes with more frequent meetings, to maintain the momentum.
-We will meet three times a week, Monday, Wednesday, and Friday, for half-hour classes (plus a Q & A of at least 15 minutes after each class).
-In order to maximize the value of the Q & A period, I will take only written questions (submitted through the "Chat" facility of Zoom or by email).
-This should prevent questions that are off-topic or not essentialized.
+We met three times a week, Monday, Wednesday, and Friday, for half-hour classes (plus a Q & A of at least 15 minutes after each class).
+This helped prevent prevent questions that were off-topic or not essentialized.

-Yes, you can attend by listening to the recordings.
-The class will be presented live on Zoom.
+The class was presented live on Zoom.
 Video recordings will be available online, and audio-only recordings will be available in an easy-to-access podcast form.

 Price: $725